 Education: Bachelor of Science Middle Level Education, Georgia State University -Middle Grades Reading (4-8) -Middle Grades Language Arts (4-8) -Early Childhood This is Mrs. Gonzalez's third year teaching 4th grade at The Museum School.
 A personal note: You can find me in my hometown of Destin, Fla. spending time with friends and family on the Emerald Coast.
 After dating my husband Chase for 6 years, we were married in September of 2015!
 My most treasured pastimes include attending music festivals, sporting events, yoga, cycling, hiking, traveling and snuggling up with a good book, alongside our long-haired chihuahua, Princeton.
 Teaching philosophy: My philosophy embraces an inclusive learning atmosphere that fosters differentiated instruction in a general classroom to accommodate the needs of all students.
 I believe in incorporating interactive, student-centered activities, that will stimulate the essence of gratitude, appreciation of diversity, and importance of working collaboratively to solve problems meaningfully.
 Ultimately, it is my priority to maintain a classroom where students feel comfortable, inspired, and valued.

 Education: Bachelor of Arts, Communications, The Pennsylvania State University Master of Arts in Teaching, Oglethorpe University This is Ms. Hollis’ ninth year in teaching.
 Before joining The Museum School, she taught third and fourth grade at Dunwoody Elementary, and fourth grade at Austin Elementary in DeKalb County.
-Prior to teaching, Ms. Hollis spent 15 years in the corporate world, mostly in marketing and public relations.
-This is her third year teaching at The Museum School.
+Ms. Hollis transitioned from corporate marketing to teaching in 2008, before joining The Museum School in 2014.
 On a Personal Note: I belong to two book clubs.
-Some of my favorite pastimes are traveling, reading, watching movies, exercising at boot camp, decorating our home, and creating arts and crafts projects.
+Some of my favorite pastimes are traveling, reading, watching movies, exercising, decorating our home, and creating arts and crafts projects.
 Teaching Philosophy: I believe in creating a classroom community based on mutual respect and responsibility, fostering a passion for learning by allowing children to explore and make choices about what and how they learn, incorporating families, the community and various perspectives in the classroom, and developing and supporting each child’s emotional and social development along the way.